-SOTA Saturdays is a weekly virtual open house for NKU’s School of the Arts.
+SOTA Saturdays is a regular virtual open house for NKU’s School of the Arts.
 This is an opportunity for potential students to learn a little more about SOTA to help make your decision for where to best develop your creative potential to the fullest!
 Parents, you are invited too!
 Area K-12 art, music, and theatre teachers, we hope this will be an opportunity for you to learn about some of the great opportunities we have to offer you and your students here in SOTA as well!
 All are welcome and we hope all will be entertained and enlightened!

 Hope to see you there!